Controlling magnetoresistance by tuning semimetallicity through dimensional confinement and heteroepitaxy: Results and Discussion

 \subsection{ARPES}

 To gain insights into our transport results we directly map out the evolution of the electronic structure of LuSb with decreasing film thickness by angle-resolved photoemission spectroscopy (ARPES).
-In Fig.~2A-H, we show the hole and the electron pockets at the $\Gamma$ and the bulk X points ($\bar{\rm M}$ at the surface Brilluoin zone), respectively.
-The occupation of the hole pockets decreases dramatically as the film thickness is reduced, whereas no significant change in the occupation of the electron pocket is observed for all but 6ML thick film.
-For the 6ML thick film we observe a slight reduction in ellipticity ($e = \frac{k_{F,semimajor}}{k_{F,semiminor}}$) of the electron pocket with the $k_{F,semiminor}$ remaining unchanged from the bulk limit.
-Finite thickness of our films results in the formation of quantum well states observed for the hole-like carriers in the 20, 12, and 6ML thick samples (Figs.~2C-F).
+The measurements were taken at a photon energy of 60 eV, which samples a two-dimensional momentum region ($k_{x}$, $k_{y}$) of the three-dimensional Brillouin zone with $k_{z}$ close to the bulk $\Gamma$ point (see Fig.~2A) The Fermi surface of LuSb showing both the hole pockets ($\beta$, $\delta$) at the zone centre ($\Gamma$) and the elliptical electron pocket ($\alpha$) at the zone edge ($X$) is shown in Fig.~2B.
+In Fig.~2C-J, we show the hole and the electron pockets at the $\Gamma$ and the bulk X points ($\bar{\rm M}$ at the surface Brilluoin zone), respectively for different film thicknesses.
+The occupation of the hole pockets decreases dramatically as the film thickness is reduced, whereas no significant change in occupation of the electron pocket is observed for all but 6 ML thick film.
+For the 6 ML thick film we observe a slight reduction in ellipticity ($e = \frac{k_{F,semimajor}}{k_{F,semiminor}}$) of the electron pocket with $k_{F,semiminor}$ remaining unchanged from the bulk limit.
+Finite thickness of our films results in the formation of quantum well states observed for the hole-like carriers in the 20, 12, and 6 ML thick samples (Figs.~2C-F).
 We, however, do not observe the corresponding quantum well states for the electron pocket (Figs.~2G-J).
-This is most likely due to finite lateral coherence length in our thin films coupled with the fact that an off-normal geometry with a high polar angle had to be used in the ARPES measurements of the electron pocket due to their location at the zone-edge\cite{chiang2000photoemission} (see Fig.~1A).
+This is most likely due to finite lateral coherence length in our thin films coupled with the fact that an off-normal geometry with a high polar angle had to be used in the ARPES measurements of the electron pocket due to their location at the zone-edge\cite{chiang2000photoemission} (see Fig.~1A,B).